 If you’re finding it hard to switch off, try our tips for how to spend less time on your phone.

 ‘A change of scenery’ has long since been used to describe going somewhere new after being in one place for a significant amount of time.
 It’s probably not a coincidence that so many books and films portray writers moving to beautiful, rural locations to find inspiration and beat writer’s block.
 A complete overhaul of your usual scenery (swapping inner-city London for the Cornish coast, for example) helps to remove distractions and may leave you better able to find clarity, inspiration and focus.
 This is possibly because in these locations, we’re doing less and allowing time for our minds to wander and explore.
 And for those who grew up in the countryside, it might also bring us back to a simpler time and present a fresh perspective on life.

 Research and our instinct tells us that being in nature is good for us.
 As such, off-grid escapes aren’t just about going somewhere different, they’re about embracing and rediscovering the beauty of nature.
 A good walk releases endorphins, but a good walk within stunning natural scenery may have a longer lasting effect on your mood.

 Slowing Down and Gaining Gratitude

 If you’re truly off-grid, everyday tasks become more meaningful purely because they take longer to achieve.
-In the converted horse lorry, it was a pleasure stepping into the hot roll top bath after a hard walk, having waited 30 minutes for the gas bottled boiler to heat enough piped water.
-These simply tasks which not only act as an antidote to the speed at which we have become accustomed to living, they also encourage gratitude for the things we take for granted each day.
+These simple tasks not only act as an antidote to the speed at which we have become accustomed to living, but also encourage gratitude for the things we take for granted each day.

 From yurts to lodges and treehouses, the options for an off-grid escape are constantly growing.
 Why not try something different for your next slow travel trip?